kubedb/docs/docs/guides/mysql/upgrading/overview.md

 5. `KubeDB` enterprise operator watches for `MySQLOpsRequest`.

-6. When it finds one, it pauses the `MySQL` object so that the `KubeDB` community operator doesn't perform any operation on the `MySQL` during the upgrading process.
+6. When it finds one, it halts the `MySQL` object so that the `KubeDB` community operator doesn't perform any operation on the `MySQL` during the upgrading process.

 7. By looking at the target version from `MySQLOpsRequest` cr, `KubeDB` enterprise operator takes one of the following steps:
    - either update the images of the `StatefulSet` for upgrading between patch/minor versions.